-When you copy something in Windows and paste it somewhere else, the data you have on the digital Clipboard doesn’t disappear.
-If you want to clear out your Windows clipboard history and keep your clipboard to yourself, there are several different ways to do this.
+When you copy something in Windows and paste it somewhere else, the data you have on the clipboard doesn’t disappear.
+If you want to clear out your Windows 10 clipboard history and keep your clipboard to yourself, there are several different ways to do this.

 The Clipboard is a temporary storage place for data when you are copying and pasting items.
 In previous versions of Windows, you could not keep a record of what you copied.
 Whenever you put something into the Clipboard, the last entry was deleted.